CodeURJC-FW-2025-26/webapp09/README.md

   - `main_page.js`: This file handles the infinite scrolling functionality on the main page of the application.

-  - `form_validation.js`: This file manages client and server-side validation for the product creation and editing forms.

-  - `confirm_delete.js`: This file handles the client for deleting a product using an asynchronous request.
+  - `form_validation.js`: This file allows the create and edit form to be submitted via AJAX.
+It displays validation errors below each field using Bootstrap, and shows an error modal when the form submission fails.
+It also has real-time validation.
+  - `confirm_delete.js`: This file allows you to delete detail pages and reviews using AJAX.
+It uses a spinner to indicate loading.

-  - `image_form.js`: This file handles the client for image management in the product creation and editing forms.
+  - `image_form.js`: This file handles image preview functionality and allows the user to remove the selected image.

-  - `edit.js`: This file enables inline editing of user reviews of the shop and submits the changes with AJAX without reloading the page.
+  - `edit.js`: This file allows editing a review using AJAX.
+While editing, you can cancel the changes to return to the original content.

+  - `add_review.js`: This file lets you submit a review with AJAX and displays it on the page immediately without reloading.

 ## Demonstration video